 Executive Summary

-The Government of the United Arab Emirates (UAE) is urgently pursuing economic diversification and regulatory reforms to promote private sector development; reduce dependence on hydrocarbon revenues; and build a knowledge economy buttressed by advanced technology and clean energy.
+The Government of the United Arab Emirates (UAE) continues to pursue economic diversification and regulatory reforms to promote private sector development, reduce dependence on hydrocarbon revenues, and build a knowledge economy buttressed by advanced technology and clean energy.

 The UAE serves as a major trade and investment hub for the Middle East and North Africa, as well as increasingly for South Asia, Central Asia, and Sub-Saharan Africa.
-Multinational companies cite the UAE’s political and economic stability, excellent infrastructure, developed capital markets, and a perceived absence of systemic corruption as factors contributing to the UAE’s attractiveness to foreign investors.
-The UAE seeks to attract foreign direct investment (FDI) by i) not charging taxes or making restrictions on the repatriation of capital; ii) allowing relatively free movement into the country of labor and low barriers to entry (effective tariffs are five percent for most goods); and iii) offering FDI incentives.
+Multinational companies cite the UAE’s political and economic stability, excellent infrastructure, developed capital markets, and perceived absence of systemic corruption as factors contributing to the UAE’s attractiveness to foreign investors.
+The UAE seeks to attract foreign direct investment (FDI) and talent by i) not charging personal income taxes or restricting the repatriation of capital; ii) allowing relatively free movement into the country of labor and maintaining low barriers to entry (effective tariffs are five percent for most goods); and iii) offering FDI incentives.

-The UAE and the country’s seven constituent emirates have passed numerous initiatives, laws, and regulations to attract more foreign investment.
-Recent measures include visa reforms to attract and retain expatriate professionals, a drive to create new international economic partnerships, major investments in critical industries, and policies to encourage Emirati entrepreneurship and labor force participation.
-These economic development projects offer both challenges and opportunities for foreign investors in the coming years.
-In 2022, UAE changed its work week for government bodies from Sunday to Thursday to Monday to Thursday with a half day on Friday in order to more closely align with world markets.
+Over the past several years, the UAE federal government and the country’s seven constituent emirates have passed numerous initiatives, laws, and regulations to attract more foreign investment.
+Recent measures include visa reforms to attract and retain expatriate professionals, a drive to create new international economic partnerships, major investments in critical industries, and new policies to encourage Emirati entrepreneurship and labor force participation.

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website.